hussein-shamy/AVR-mini-projects/README.md

 ## How to Use the Repository

-### Folder Structure

-The repository is organized as follows:
-AVR-Mini-Projects/
-├── ProjectName/
-│ ├── src/ *Contains the main function and the application code, from here the code starts* │ │ ├── main.c
-│ ├── Common/ *Contains the types of target and common useful macros* │ │ ├── common_macros.h/
-│ │ ├── std_types.h/
-│ ├── HAL/ *Contains the implementation of Hardware Abstraction Layer* │ │ ├── ex: Dc_Motor/
-│ ├── MCAL/ *Contains the implementation of Microcontroller Abstraction Layer* │ │ ├── Makefile
-│ ├── Simulator/ *Contains the schematic design of the project for validation* │ │ ├── README.md
-│ ├── Debug/ *Contains the elf file to be flashed*
-│ │ ├── test_module1.c

-### Getting Started

 ### Prerequisites
 - AVR-GCC
 - Make
 - avrdude (for flashing the microcontroller)

+### Directory Structure
+- `src/`: application code/ main function
+- `Common/`: types of target and common useful macros
+- `HAL/`: Hardware Abstraction Layer implementation
+- `MCAL/`: Microcontroller Abstraction Layer implementation
+- `Simulator/`: schematic design of the project for validation
+- `Debug/`: elf file to be flashed

+### Setting Up the Development Environment

 1. Install AVR-GCC:
     - On Debian/Ubuntu: `sudo apt-get install gcc-avr avr-libc`